 You can also use the same method to lower your utility bills if you have an addition, sunroom, basement, attic, or garage with a ductless system, even if that system doesn’t have features designed especially for zoning.
 Just turn off your central air conditioner when everyone is in the area with the ductless HVAC system and turn off the ductless system if no one is using it.

 Indoor pollutants, including dust, dust mites, pollen, mold, bacteria, and even pest droppings, can accumulate inside the ductwork in your central heating and cooling system.
 Without regular cleaning and maintenance, these pollutants will eventually spread around your home through leaks in ductwork and lower your indoor air quality.
-Family members could experience flu-like symptoms, skin irritation, worsening asthma, or other problems.
-Children, elderly people, and people with respiratory or other health conditions are the most vulnerable.
+According to a 2022 report from the Environmental Protection Agency, indoor air pollutants may cause:

 These pollutants don’t accumulate in ductless systems, so the filters can catch more contaminants.
 Since ductless HVAC systems with variable-speed fans stay on longer, they can remove pollutants even more effectively.
 Longer cooling cycles also lower humidity better than central air conditioning systems.
 Your family will be more comfortable, and you could even lower your family’s medical bills by keeping away contaminants that produce health problems.